Warship: Cold War-era

 Modern warships are generally divided into seven main categories, which are: aircraft carriers, cruisers, destroyers, frigates, corvettes, submarines, and amphibious warfare ships.

 Battleships comprise an eighth category, but are not in current service with any navy in the world.
 Only the deactivated American s still exist as potential combatants, and battleships in general are unlikely to re-emerge as a ship class without redefinition.
-The is a guided missile cruiser that straddles the line between a heavy cruiser and a battlecruiser.
+The is a guided missile cruiser that straddles the line between a heavy cruiser and a battleship.
 They are often called battlecruisers by Western defence commentators.

 The destroyer is generally regarded as the dominant surface-combat vessel of most modern blue-water navies.
 However, the once distinct roles and appearances of cruisers, destroyers, frigates, and corvettes have blurred.
 Most vessels have come to be armed with a mix of anti-surface, anti-submarine and anti-aircraft weapons.
 Class designations no longer reliably indicate a displacement hierarchy, and the size of all vessel types has grown beyond the definitions used earlier in the 20th century.
 Another key difference between older and modern vessels is that all modern warships are "soft", without the thick armor and bulging anti-torpedo protection of World War II and older designs.

 Most navies also include many types of support and auxiliary vessels, such as minesweepers, patrol boats and offshore patrol vessels.

 By 1982 the United Nations Convention on the Law of the Sea (UNCLOS) treaty negotiations had produced a legal definition of what was then generally accepted as a late-twentieth century warship.
 The UNCLOS definition was : "A warship means a ship belonging to the armed forces of a State bearing the external marks distinguishing such ships of its nationality, under the command of an officer duly commissioned by the government of the State and whose name appears in the appropriate service list or its equivalent, and manned by a crew which is under regular armed forces discipline."